florian-beetz/bachelor-thesis/thesis.md

 bringing the language to the internet.
 The WebRunner browser was released in 1994, being the first browser supporting moving objects and dynamic executable content by supporting Oak.
-Due to trademark issues Oak was renamed to Java in 1995.
+Due to trademark issues, Oak was renamed to Java in 1995.
-In the same year the developers of the Netscape Navigator browser announced that they will include Java support.
+In the same year, the developers of the Netscape Navigator browser announced that they will include Java support.
 The first version of Java was then released in 1996.
 In 2009 Oracle acquired Sun and since then is the maintainer of the language [@Oracle2015].

-Since its origin, Java has a very good history of being backwards compatible with previous releases [@Marx2016; @Oracle2018d; @Oracle2018f; @Oracle2018c; @Oracle2018a; @Oracle2018b; @Oracle2018; @Oracle2018e].
+Since its origin, Java has a very good history of being backward compatible with previous releases [@Marx2016; @Oracle2018d; @Oracle2018f; @Oracle2018c; @Oracle2018a; @Oracle2018b; @Oracle2018; @Oracle2018e].
 According to Oracle, incompatibilities usually occur only in rarely used edge cases, or when new keywords were introduced in the language, such as `strictfp` in Java 2, `assert` in Java 4 and `enum` in Java 5, which subsequently can no longer be used as identifiers.

-Backwards compatibility in programming languages is a double-edged sword: It promotes reuse of code and programming skills, but languages attempting a significant degree of historical consistency inevitably perpetrate some problematic constructs [@McIver1996].
+Backward compatibility in programming languages is a double-edged sword: It promotes reuse of code and programming skills, but languages attempting a significant degree of historical consistency inevitably perpetrate some problematic constructs [@McIver1996].